flhofer/docker_tutorial/#1_Container/README.md

 :information_source: Keep three practical Dockerfile habits in mind: use `docker build --pull` regularly to refresh base layers, keep a `.dockerignore` file, and use multi-stage builds when applications have separate build and runtime needs ([8]).

+:information_source: Modern Docker builds use BuildKit through Buildx by default. `docker build` is the common entry point, while `docker buildx build` exposes advanced options ([9]).

+:information_source: A current security baseline is to track image vulnerabilities and metadata (SBOM/provenance).
+Docker Scout and build attestations are the Docker-native path for this ([10]).

 For this approach, we do not need to pull an image manually.
 In a new empty file called Dockerfile, add this line:

 ```sh